GeekoIsaGeek/cite-it-front/README.md

-# Epic Movie Quotes
+# Cite It

-This is a client-side app for "Epic Movie Quotes" project.
+This is a client-side app for "Cite It" project.
 The app consists of couple of modals and 4 main pages including: Home, News Feed, Movies, and Edit Profile.
 Modals and several other UI components of the app are animated.
 App design is mobile friendly.
 As for static texts, they can be shown in Georgian and English languages.

 ### Table of Contents